Ocean City police looking to identify man in theft investigation

-OCEAN CITY — Police this week turned to social media asking the public’s help identifying a man caught on video.
+OCEAN CITY — Police are seeking to identify a man caught on video as part of a theft investigation.

-The Ocean City Police Department posted several images of a man with a shaved head, sunglasses and a bright T-shirt, along with a white van that resembles a work truck.
+The Police Department posted online several images of a man with a shaved head, sunglasses and a bright yellow T-shirt, along with a white van that resembles a work truck.

 The post does not say why police want to speak with him.
-Ocean City spokesman Doug Bergen said the request is in connection to an investigation of the theft of construction materials.
+City spokesperson Doug Bergen said the request is connected to an investigation of the theft of construction materials.

 Contact Bill Barlow: